qlu-lab/QUAIL/README.md

 ### Step2: Perform Genome-wide vQTL analysis

 #### Example:
-The following codes perform Genome-wide vQTL analysis from the 1-1000 SNPs in test using the quantile integrated rank score in step1 output `pheno_rank_score.txt` adjusting the covaraites in covar.txt and 5 cores are used for parallel computing.
+The following script perform Genome-wide vQTL analysis from the `1`-`1000` SNPs in test using the quantile integrated rank score in step1 output `pheno_rank_score.txt` adjusting the covaraites in `covar.txt` and 5 cores are used for parallel computing. `5` cores are used for parallel computing.
 ```bash
 $ Rscript QUAIL_vQTL.R \
   --pheno_rs pheno_rank_score.txt \